 The helicopter can trace its roots to ‘Gyroplane Number 1’ which flew in 1907 and was also possibly the first ever example of a quadcopter.
 Helicopter development continued apace prior to the second world war and gas turbine engines brought greater power at lighter weight in the years afterwards.
 Despite reaching maturity later than aeroplanes, helicopter instrumentation and automation has gradually caught up with their fixed-wing counterparts.
 Early helicopters were undoubtedly a handful for their pilots, but most modern designs for use in commercial operations now have complex autopilots and stability augmentation systems good enough to fly the machine without the pilot’s hand even on the controls.

 The key strength of a helicopter is its ability to lift straight off the ground without using a runway, and this really is a magical sensation for those not used to it!
 Helicopters are slower and can carry less weight than aeroplanes of an equivalent size, and this is largely because of the tremendous power that is necessary to deliver sufficient lift through rotor blades rather than a fixed wing.
-However, depending on the ambient conditions, most helicopters are capable of hovering stationary while in-flight, granting them tremendous utility in the delivery of cargo.
+However, depending on the ambient conditions, most helicopters are capable of hovering stationary while in-flight, granting them enormous utility in the delivery of cargo.

 Helicopters are complex machines, but no more so than large aeroplanes.
-The physics involved are not difficult to understand in the depth required of a pilot – it is enough to know only the broad principles, not the precise mathematical formulae that makes the aircraft fly!
+The physics involved are not difficult to understand in the depth required of a pilot – it is enough to know only the broad principles, not the precise mathematical formulae that make the aircraft fly!
 While helicopters are perfectly safe when flown correctly, they are less forgiving than aeroplanes and tend to be flown in situations with less margin for error.
 For this reason, it is difficult to rapidly gain experience, and it is likely that you will need to focus on a single skill or role at a time.

 Training for all civilian helicopter pilots starts with a Private Pilot License.
 You will likely learn to fly in a simple single-engine helicopter that usually has a piston engine rather than a turbine.
 Once you have your PPL, you can move on to Commercial training or undertake more advanced courses such as mountain flying or under-slung load lifting.
 Many schools also organise fly-away expeditions.
 There are few companies offering sponsored routes through training, although there are some schemes offering support through student loans.
 You can start to learn to fly as soon as you can reach all the controls, but you must be 16 to fly solo, and 18 to hold a commercial license.